Naseband/ProcessLoopbackCapture/README.md

 (Optionally) uses [cameron314's readerwriterqueue](https://github.com/cameron314/readerwriterqueue) to transport samples from the main audio thread to the user callback via a helper thread.
 This allows the user callback to be non-time-critical at the cost of a delay between the actual audio output and the callback.
 This is usually the best option if you plan on storing audio data without worrying about audio glitches due to allocation or io operations.

-For applications where latency is a concern, the usage of the queue and intermediate buffer/thread can be disabled at run-time or compile-time which results in the callback to be called from the main audio thread directly.
-In this mode it is your responsibility to handle the audio data without blocking for longer than the AudioClient's buffer duration.
-In loopback mode, the buffer duration seems to be unaffected by buffer size and always uses 10ms, but this may vary depending on the actual device.

-To disable the use of the queue and intermediate buffer at run-time, use SetIntermediateBufferEnabled(false) before starting the capture.

-To disable the use of the queue at compile-time (and remove the dependency on readerwriterqueue) define PROCESS_LOOPBACK_CAPTURE_NO_QUEUE as a preprocessor macro.
-This will also disable the SetIntermediateBufferEnabled function, because an intermediate buffer is not available.
+By default, the queue is not used and there is no dependency on readerwriterqueue.

+If you wish to enable it, define PROCESS_LOOPBACK_CAPTURE_USE_QUEUE as a preprocessor macro and use SetIntermediateThreadEnabled(true).

+In order to successfully start an AudioClient you need to initialize COM (call CoInitialize(Ex), found in combaseapi.h).
+Note that MFStartup also initializes COM if you do already use it, however the actual MF functionality is not required.

+You will also need to link against mmdevapi.lib (for ActivateAudioInterfaceAsync) and avrt.lib (for setting thread characteristics).

 # Usage

-To start capturing an application, create an instance of the ProcessLoopbackCapture class and a callback that it can use.
+To start capturing an application, create an instance of the ProcessLoopbackCapture class and define a callback that it can use.

 ```
+#include <combaseapi.h> // For CoInitialie(Ex)
 #include <ProcessLoopbackCapture.h>

 ProcessLoopbackCapture LoopbackCapture;

 std::vector<unsigned char> g_MySampleData;

-void MyCallback(std::vector<unsigned char>::iterator &i1, std::vector<unsigned char>::iterator &i2, void *pUserData)
+void MyCallback(const std::vector<unsigned char>::iterator &i1, const std::vector<unsigned char>::iterator &i2, void *pUserData)
 {
-    // This callback is not time critical.
-There will be no audio glitches if you take longer than the callback interval.
+    // By default, this callback is time critical.
+There will be audio glitches if you take longer than the device interval.
-    // In a real application you would potentially lock a mutex here to exchange data with other threads.
+    // If the use of the queue is enabled, you can take as long as you wish at the cost of a growing queue size.

+    // Some synchronization ...

     g_MySampleData.insert(g_MySampleData.end(), i1, i2);
 }